fpereiracalvo/fjv-modules/README.md

                 var file = System.IO.File.ReadAllBytes(filename);

-                moduleFactory.Run(auxArgs, file);
+                var result = moduleFactory.Run(auxArgs, file);

+                //do something with the result or nothing.
             }

+            //is possible return a null content.
             return null;
         }
     }
 }
 ```

-As you can see.
-It's possible run the module factory even inside an other module with another assembly or assemblies with new modules group.
+As you can see, it's possible run the ModuleFactory inside with other assembly or assemblies with a new modules group.

 Enjoy!